How does Microsoft make its billions? Microsoft revenue breakdown 2025

 Technically, you get the same Windows in both cases, and for end-users, there is no difference.
 However, OEM stands for Original Equipment Manufacturer.
 This means that Microsoft draws sales from selling Windows as a product for the masses, and also, in the case of OEM, Microsoft gets revenue from Windows pre-installed devices, such as laptops and PCs.
 The only difference you might get as a user is that the OEM is created, installed, and dedicated to one specific device, while Commercial Windows can be installed on different devices.

-Now that we’ve made this thing clear, let’s take a look at how much money has Microsoft earned from Windows.
+Now that we’ve made this thing clear, let’s take a look at how much money Microsoft has earned from Windows.
 According to Microsoft data, Windows revenue increased $1.9 billion or 9%, driven by growth in Windows Commercial and Windows OEM.
 Windows Commercial products and cloud services revenue increased 18%, driven by increased demand for Microsoft 365.
 Windows OEM revenue increased 9%, ahead of PC market growth.

 On the other hand, Windows OEM Pro revenue grew 11%, driven by Windows 7 end of support and healthy Windows 10 demand, offset in part by weakness in small and medium businesses.
 Windows OEM non-Pro revenue grew 5%, driven by consumer demand from remote work and learning scenarios.